ItokawaK/MoNaS/README.md

 - bcftools
 - GATK

-Root directries of these sofwares should be included in your $PATH, or you can directly describe them in the **configuration.py** script file.
+Root directories of those sofwares should be included in your $PATH, or you can directly describe them in the **configuration.py** script file.

 MoNaS also requires a reference genome sequence (fasta), its bwa indices and annotation files